auraphp/Aura.Web/README.md

 Instantiation
 -------------

 Most Aura packages allow you to instantiate an object by including a particular file.
-This is not the case with `Aura.Web`.
+This is not the case with Aura Web.
 Because page controllers are so specific to the logic of your particular needs, you will have to extend the `AbstractPage` class yourself and add action methods for your own purposes.

 First, either include the the `Aura.Web/src.php` file to load the package classes, or add the `Aura.Web/src/` directory to your autoloader.